Build a dog kennel

 In this project we show you how to make a basic dog kennel that will keep your pet warm and dry during winter.

 It might not be a fancy design, but this dog kennel will keep your dog warm and dry this winter, plus you can build it using PAR pine and materials that you will find at your local Builders Warehouse.
+If you need other My Dog Supplies, you can visit your nearest Builders or pet store.

 YOU WILL NEED: